gryphonshafer/Quizzing-Rule-Book/meta/syntax.md

 ## English-Script

 English-Script (or English::Script) is a strict subset of simple English that can be used to stipulate rules in human-readable English that can be converted into software code.
-All English-Script lines should be indented a factor of 4 spaces (i.e. 4, 8, 12, etc.).
+All English-Script lines should be indented using intent spacing of 4 spaces per indent.
 For example:

     Set prime to 3.
     Set the special prime value to 3.